Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: The black hole metric and wave equations

 where $\Phi_0$ is the dilation field at $r \rightarrow \infty$ and $q$ is the electric charge of the black hole.

 The dynamical equations for a massive scalar $\phi$ and massless Dirac $\Upsilon$ fields in curved spacetime have the form:

-where $\gamma^{\alpha}$ are noncommutative gamma matrices and $\Gamma_{\alpha}$ are spin connections in the tetrad formalism.
+where $\gamma^{\alpha}$ are noncommutative gamma matrices, $\Gamma_{\alpha}$ are spin connections in the tetrad formalism and $\mu$ is the field's mass.
 After separation of variables and introduction of a new wave function $\Psi$, the above equations (\ref{coveqs}) can be reduced to the following wavelike form \cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq}:

 where the ``tortoise coordinate'' $r_*$ is:

 The effective potentials for the scalar ($s=0$) field have the form